 Some projects need precise color matching.
 This is where Procreate Pocket’s Value tab comes in.

-On the right hand side of the top menu is the Color Button.
-Tap to open the Color Picker, then tap the Value tab at the bottom.
+On the right hand side of the top menu is the Active Color.
+Tap to open the Color Panel, then tap the Value tab at the bottom.
 Procreate Pocket will remember your preference in future.

 Use sliders or numerical inputs to select colors based on their HSB [Hue/ Saturation / Brightness] or RGB [Red / Green / Blue] values.
 Or enter a color’s unique Hexadecimal [Web-safe color] code to match your shade exactly every time.

 Using the HSB sliders, you can adjust the hue, saturation, and brightness of your chosen color.

 You can also enter exact numerical values in the text boxes provided, and the sliders will shift to match.

 The Hue slider is an ‘unwrapped’ version of the circular color wheel.
 Values range from 0 to 360 degrees, starting and ending on pure red.
 Every color found on the wheel is encompassed between the start and end points.
 You can enter numerical values for a color down to a single decimal place.

 The Saturation slider changes the intensity of your color.
 This intensity is expressed as a percentage.
 0% gives you zero saturation.
 This leaves you with a colorless shade of black, white, or grey.
 This shade depends on the position of the Brightness slider.
 A saturation of 100% gives you the most brilliant, vibrant version of any chosen hue.

 The Brightness slider adjusts the light / dark balance of your color by percentage.
 0% gives you the darkest possible black.
 100% gives you the lightest possible version of your color.